minkymorgan/QuantizationViz/README.md

-Sure!
-Here is a revised version of the README that includes both the original Streamlit app and the new one we worked on together, providing more educational context and helping users understand the purpose and functionality of each.

----

-# QuantizationViz: Understanding Image and Model Quantization
+# QuantizationViz: Understanding Quantization and QLoRA

 Welcome to QuantizationViz, an interactive web application designed to visually demonstrate the effects of image quantization and model adaptation using QLoRA (Quantized Low-Rank Adaptation).
 This tool helps users understand how quantization impacts image quality and AI model performance.